 Phase One of my fall porch décor was very simple.
-I added a wreath to the front door, layered a buffalo check rug under the doormat, added a couple of colorful plants and filled a lantern with mini cloth pumpkins and pinecones.
+I added a wreath to the front door (this one is no longer available, but I love this wreath from Frontgate), layered a buffalo check rug under the doormat, added a couple of colorful plants and filled a lantern with mini cloth pumpkins and pinecones.
 To our porch bench I added a plaid throw, a striped pillow and a cloth pumpkin.

 Fall Décor Phase Two